Conservation science (cultural property)

 With respect to cultural property, conservation science is the interdisciplinary study of the conservation of art, architecture, technical art history and other cultural works through the use of scientific inquiry.
 General areas of research include the technology and structure of artistic and historic works.
 In other words, the materials and techniques from which cultural, artistic and historic objects are made.

-There are three broad categories of conservation science with respect to cultural heritage: 1) understanding the materials and techniques used by artists, 2) study of the causes of deterioration, and 3) improving methods/techniques and materials for examination and treatment.
+There are three broad categories of conservation science with respect to cultural heritage: understanding the materials and techniques used by artists, study of the causes of deterioration, and improving techniques and materials for examination and treatment.
 Conservation science includes aspects of materials science, chemistry, physics, biology, and engineering, as well as art history and anthropology.
 Institutions such as the Getty Conservation Institute specialize in publishing and disseminating information relating to both tools used for and outcomes of conservation science research, as well as recent discoveries in the field.

 Introduction

 Prior to thorough scientific analysis, a detailed visual assessment of the object, heritage site, or artwork is necessary in addition to gathering all relevant historic and current documentation.
 Diagnosing the current state in a non-invasive way allows both conservators and conservation scientists to determine exactly what further analysis would be required and whether the subject of the study will be able to withstand more rigorous examination.
 Additionally, since the goal of conservation-restoration is to only do the minimum required for preservation, this initial assessment falls in line with the American Institute for Conservation (AIC) Code of Ethics which outlines best practice for conservators and scientists alike.

 Along with assessing the current state and potential risk of future deterioration of artworks and objects, scientific study may be necessary to determine if there is risk to the conservators themselves.
 For example, some pigments used in paintings contain highly toxic elements such as arsenic or lead and could be hazardous to those working with them.
 Alternatively, previous restoration efforts may have involved chemicals that are now known to have dangerous side effects with prolonged exposure.
 In these cases, conservation science may reveal the nature of these hazards as well as present solutions for how to prevent current and future exposure.